andrewvalentine/REAPER64-configuration/README.md

 This repository provides the materials required to build a package to install a script that configures REAPER64.

+I'm a Python novice, so much of the credit here goes to Stack Overflow and Tim Sutton on the #MacAdmins Slack Team.

 ## Notes

 * This package delivers a script that is intended to be run at login via [Outset](https://github.com/chilcote/outset).
 If you are not using Outset, you will need to determine an alternative method of running login scripts as the authenticating user.